Sustainability

 Why It Matters

-Man-made materials generally come from non-renewable sources, and often times end up in landfills or the ocean at the end of their lifecycle.
-By incorporating more recycled content into our products, we're reducing the energy used to produce new materials, and repurposing what would otherwise become waste in the environment.
+Man-made materials generally come from non-renewable sources, and often end up in landfills or the ocean at the end of their lifecycle.
+By incorporating more recycled content into our products, we reduce the energy used to produce new materials and repurpose what would otherwise become waste in the environment.
 Balancing weather performance and ecological impact with materials is a challenge, but our signature approach of iteratively improving, experimenting and introducing new techniques will help us reach this balance.

 Where We Are Today

-As of Earth Day (22nd April) 2022, we've made great strides towards increasing the recycled content of our line.
-Despite the disruption caused the Coronavirus pandemic, we were still able to move towards greater recycled content used for man-made materials in our apparel.
-This year, we're releasing our first jackets with 100% recycled content, and another with bio-based material, coming in the fall.
+As of 2026, we've made great strides towards increasing the recycled content of our line.
 In 2020, 45% of the jackets we produced were made with at least 40% recycled content.
-In 2021, 15.66% of our full product line and 71% of our jackets contained at least some recycled man-made materials.
-As we replace items that are sold, we're finding ways to incorporate more recycled content into existing pieces.
+In 2021, 71% of our jackets contained at least some recycled man-made materials.
+In 2025, 100% of jackets used 100% recycled outer fabrics; some with 100% recycled-material fabrics.
+As we replace inventory, we're finding ways to incorporate more recycled content into existing pieces.

-Additionally, we continue to refurbish and resell returned garments that are not quite at end of life, offering them during our annual warehouse sale.
+Additionally, we continue to refurbish and resell returned garments that are not quite at end of life, offering them during our semi-annual warehouse sales.

 A "Recycled" Label is Not Enough